If you have recently started a new business, you must have been working on your social media strategy.

 This is a huge community with around 690k members.
 The main concept of this subreddit is to introduce your startup to the members.
 No matter what your business is about, r/startups is open for all.

-It has a ‘Share your startup’ monthly forum (a kind of contest) where you can provide thorough detail about your business.
-You have to fill a form and provide the details they ask for.
+It has a ‘Share your startup’ monthly thread where you can provide thorough detail about your business.

 With almost a 1million members, r/Entrepreneur is a huge platform to promote your startup indirectly.
 No matter what your startup is about, you will definitely find your target audience here.
 The best way to promote your business here would be to share some knowledge/information, ask for help, or share your journey.
 Do not brief a lot about your startup because most people here are looking for knowledge or help, not business.
 Like other subreddits, it too has some tags that you can use to understand how you can frame your content but don’t restrict yourself to them.
 Here is an example: